Ways to save money

 Discounts

 When it comes to clothing and goods, there are lots of second-hand shops that you can visit near the University to find a pre-loved bargain.
-It's cheap and better for the planet.
-Hazaar is a zero-waste marketplace for students that was set up by one of our own students!
+It's more affordable and better for the planet.

 Keep in mind that there are plenty of enjoyable activities you can take part in without spending money.